Floydlang/floyd/docs/floyd_systems.md

 3. Allow you to make a static design of your container and its concurrency and state.
 4. Separate out parallelism into a separate mechanism.
 5. Avoid problematic constructs like threads, locks, callback hell, nested futures and await/async -- dead ends of concurrency.
-6. Let you control/tune how many threads and cores to use for what parts of the system, independantly of the actual code.
+6. Let you control/tune how many threads and cores to use for what parts of the system, independently of the actual code.

-Inspirations for Floyd's concurrency model are CSP, Erlang, Go routies and channels and Clojure Core.Async.
+Inspirations for Floyd's concurrency model are CSP, Erlang, Go routines and channels and Clojure Core.Async.

 ##### THREADING BACKGROUND